passiv/snaptrade-sdks/sdks/csharp/README.md

             var userId = "userId_example";
             var userSecret = "userSecret_example";
             var brokerageAuthorizations = "917c8734-8470-4a3e-a18f-57c3f2ee6631"; // Optional.
-Comma seperated list of authorization IDs (only use if filtering is needed on one or more authorizations). (optional)
+Comma separated list of authorization IDs (only use if filtering is needed on one or more authorizations). (optional)

             try
             {